npdc/portal/documentation/install.md

       - So message send to twitter will be '[New Content] Example content https://example.com/content/1' in this example
     - Click Create action
   - Click Finish

+## Front blocks
+The blocks on the front page are filled from different sources
+- The news table in the database (currently no interface to add news)
+- Recently changed content on the website
+- The twitter feed of the account given in config